 If you have an idea for a new product or service, you can turn it into a business opportunity.
-To do this, you need to go through the commercialisation process.
-This involves:
+To do this, you need to go through the 'commercialisation' process to bring it to market.

 - market research and consultation

 - protecting your intellectual property (IP)